7 Ways to Create Safe Spaces in Your Online Community

 Does your community platform seem trustworthy?

-TIP #1 The first step to creating a safe online space for your community is to make sure your technology is trustworthy.
+TIP #1 The first step to creating a safe online space for your community is to make sure your technology, the platform on which your community has been based, is trustworthy.
 Answer these key questions:

 1. Does your online community have a security certificate?